-Dr. Benoit Mayer is Assistant Professor at the Faculty of Law of the Chinese University of Hong Kong.
-He is also a Research Associate at McGill University’s Hans & Tamar Oppenheimer Chair in Public International Law, a Senior Research Fellow at the Centre for International Sustainable Development Law (CISDL), an Associate Member at the National University of Singapore’s Asia-Pacific Centre for Environmental Law, and a Research Fellow at the Earth System Governance project.
-He is the Managing Editor of the Chinese Journal of International Law.
+Dr. Benoit Mayer is Associate Professor at the Faculty of Law of the Chinese University of Hong Kong (CUHK LAW).
+He is also associated with McGill University’s Hans & Tamar Oppenheimer Chair in Public International Law, the Centre for International Sustainable Development Law (CISDL), the National University of Singapore’s Asia-Pacific Centre for Environmental Law, Wuhan University’s Research Institute in Environmental Law, and the Earth System Governance project.

-Professor Mayer holds degrees from the University Paris 1 – Panthéon-Sorbonne, Sciences Po Lyon, McGill University, and the National University of Singapore.
-From 2015 to 2016, he was an Associate Professor at the University of Wuhan.
+Professor Mayer holds degrees from the University Paris 1 Panthéon-Sorbonne, McGill University, and the National University of Singapore.
+He has worked as an Associate Professor at the University of Wuhan from 2016 to 2016.

 His research explores various aspects of international and comparative climate law.
 After a PhD thesis on the concept of climate migration, Prof. Mayer has increasingly focused on the interpretation of States’ obligations on climate change mitigation arising from climate treaties, customary international law, and human rights treaties.
 His research has been published in periodicals such as the American Journal of International Law, the European Journal of International Law, and International and Comparative Law Quarterly, and in monographs published with Cambridge and Oxford University Press.

 Profiles on Google Scholar, ORCID, Publons, CUHK LAW, Amazon.